rm511130/MarkLogic/README.md

 - Just like in the previous step #2, you can simply opt to use the [Nginx Docker Image](https://cloud.docker.com/u/rmeira/repository/docker/rmeira/marklogic-nginx) I've already built using the very same steps described below.
 If you plan to do so, go ahead and skip to step #4.
 There's no need to download anything at this point, because the scripts we will be using already point to my `rmeira/marklogic-nginx` docker image.

 - If you'd like to build your own Nginx Docker Image, then follow the instructions below.
 - Execute `cd /work/marklogic/nginx` and take a look at `nginx` subdirectory.
-There's a [Dockerfile](https://github.com/rm511130/MarkLogic/blob/master/nginx/Dockerfile) that describes how to build the Docker Image of an Nginx Ingress controller image.
+There's a [Dockerfile](https://github.com/rm511130/MarkLogic/blob/master/nginx/Dockerfile) that describes how to build an Nginx Ingress controller Docker Image.
 Make sure to replace `rmeira` with your own Docker Username before executing the commands below.

 ```
 cd /work/marklogic/nginx